SageSELab/AidUI/README.md

 ```
 ### Setup AidUI

 **NOTE**: **We have bundled AidUI in a docker image so that the replication process can smoothly run on every major OS.
-The docker image of AidUI is available [here](https://hub.docker.com/r/smhasanmansur/aidui-img)**
+The docker image of AidUI is available [here](https://hub.docker.com/r/smhasanmansur/aidui-img) on dockerhub, or [here](https://www.dropbox.com/s/8nzyf4u6qwg9cl3/aidui-img.tar.gz?dl=0) as a direct download.
+Additionally, you can find the dockerfile [here](https://github.com/SageSELab/AidUI/blob/master/Dockerfile)**

 To setup and run AidUI, following steps need to be done.